stevekinney/idea-box/README.md

 We're expecting one more on the page.
 Let's run it and watch it fail.

-Getting this test to pass it pretty easy.
+Getting this test to pass is pretty easy.
 We basically need to do two things:

 - Take the JavaScript object we get back from the API and pass it into `renderIdea`.
-- Take the resulting object and pass prepend it to the list of ideas.
+- Take the resulting object and prepend it to the list of ideas.

 For listing our ideas on page load, we made the process of giving an idea its super powers part of `IdeaRepository`.
 So, let's update that to render our new idea after it loads in `app/assets/javascripts/idea_repository.rb`.